junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Of course I know.
 I'm the God, remember?"

 "Yes, yeah.
 Umm," Sam pauses, glancing around, as if waiting for someone to join them.
 He doesn't see Dean's jittering spiritual reflection.
-"Do you think there is any chance you can get Dean out of that ghost phase?
+"Do you think there is any chance you can help get Dean out of that ghost phase?
 Please?"

 Jack follows his eyes, checking around, also not seeing Dean, but he must have checked more than just the bunker's dining room.
 "I can." the young God says.
 "But is that also what Dean wants?"

 Sam puts down the food, almost snapping but controlling the volume at the last minute.
 "Dean doesn't know what he's doing!
-He can't think straight in the last few years ever since Cas was gone, he's certainly not in the right mood to make the decision of staying like a ghost!"
+He can't think straight in the last few years ever since Cas was gone, he's certainly not in the right mind to make the decision of staying like a ghost!"

 "I heard he's been praying, to Cas, all the time."
 Jack is not affected by Sam's suddenly raised voice.